+Companies across all industries can improve their products and solutions by leveraging insights from Win/Loss programs.
 The most effective strategic Win/Loss programs incorporate data from all business functions across an organization.
-Strategic programs also evaluate seven key decision factors to understand why companies win or lose deals.
+These strategic programs also evaluate key decision factors to understand why companies win or lose deals.
 The decision factors include sales, marketing, service and delivery, product function, vendor, economics, and references.

 – Holly McClelland, Director of Marketing, Fletcher/CSI